tlai18/tts-capstone/README.md

 # Run with Docker

 1. Download [Docker Desktop](https://docs.docker.com/get-started/get-docker/)
-2. Run `docker compose up --watch`
+2. Run `docker compose up --watch` to start the server, database, and interface.
 3. To use the terminal for the server, run `docker exec -it server sh`.
 4. Inside the server terminal, run `npx prisma studio` to view the database studio or `npx prisma db push --force-reset && npx prisma db seed src/sample.txt` to import the sample file.